 This helpful guide is a good first place start if you're thinking about graduate school (geared to academic grad programs).
 You'll want to thoroughly research programs, take time to compile your applications, references, and personal statements, and prepare for interviews.

-There are a number of labour market resources that can provide you with some big-picture perspectives with occupational trends in your profession of interest:
+There are a number of labour market resources that can provide you with some big-picture perspectives on some occupational trends in your profession of interest:

 Career Cruising is a self-exploration and planning program that supports people of all ages achieve their potential in their journey school, career, and life.